Holl4444/tryFastAPI/eachStep.md

 raise HTTPException(status_code=404, detail="Item not found") - detail optional
 test an out of bounds index in the same way as previously in a separate terminal: curl http://127.0.0.1:8000/items/5

+**Data Structures: Pydantic Models** import BaseModel: from pydantic import BaseModel - pydantic is already installed by default with fastapi Extend BaseModel to become an Item class:
+    class Item(BaseModel):
+        text: str = None
+        is_done: bool = False

+Update app to use the model.
+Update curl request to handle new JSON type (was str):
+    curl -X POST -H "Content-Type: application/json" -d '{"text":"apple"}' 'http://127.0.0.1:8000/items'

+-d '{"text":"apple"}' = data to send in request body